memery1446/DexAggregator/README.md

 ## 2. Installation

 ### Important Notes
-- When running the terminal commands, do not include any backticks `` or the containing brackets < >
+- When running the terminal commands, do not include any backticks `` or containing brackets < >
-- Due to the many different development environments and operating systems, you may need to research some steps along the way.
-The point is to achieve the goal outlined.
+- These instructions are coming from a system using Mac, Sublime Text, and Metamask.
+Convert instructions as needed to fit your development environment.

 ### Step-by-Step Installation
 1. Open your terminal